+ALA Girls

+Nation: See Girls State

+ALA Girls

-ALA Girls State: The American Legion Auxiliary Girls State Program has provided high school Juniors all across the country the opportunity to participate in a hands-on citizenship training program.
+State: The American Legion Auxiliary Girls State Program has provided High School Juniors

+all across the country the opportunity to participate in a hands-on citizenship training program for over 60 years.
 These young women learn about local, state and federal government by actually creating their own policy through the election of public officials on local, county, and state levels and then by carrying out the duties of these respective offices.
-A continuation of Girls State is Girls Nation where two "senators" from each state are selected to participate in a simulated National government program in Washington, D.C.
+A continuation of Girls State is Girls Nation where two "senators" from each state are selected to participate in a simulated National government program in

+Washington, D.C.